Nick's Take

 Click into any of these for the opinionated take.
 More topics will get added as I write them.

-Other contracting professionals building useful AI tools.
-Different approaches, worth knowing about.
+Other contracting professionals and adjacent builders making useful acquisition and AI tools.

 ⚠️